owagner/onkyo2mqtt/README.md

 Changelog
 ---------
+* 0.4 - 2015/01/25
+  - adapted to new mqtt-smarthome topic hierarchy scheme with set/ and status/ function prefixes, and connected being an enum

 * 0.3 - 2014/12/28
   - set <prefix>/connected topic
   - add new option "--log" to set the log level